Dr Hannah Burrows

 My main research interests are in the medieval North, particularly Old Norse-Icelandic literature, language, culture, and society.
-I studied for a BA (Hons) in English and Linguistics, an MA in Medieval Studies, and a PhD in English and Related Literature, all at the University of York.
-During 2007-2012 I held a postdoctoral position on the international research project Skaldic Poetry of the Scandinavian Middle Ages, based at the University of Sydney, and in 2013-14 was a Junior Research Fellow at Durham University.
-I came to Aberdeen as Lecturer in Scandinavian Studies in September 2014.
-In December 2017 I was an ERASMUS Visiting Scholar in the Department of Religious Studies, University of Vienna.
+I studied for a BA (Hons) in English and Linguistics at the University of York, where the city's visible layers of history, Norse-influenced street names, and the opportunity to study unusual things (Old English and Old Norse, among others) all contributed to me falling in love with medieval languages, literatures and cultures.
+I stayed on for an MA in Medieval Studies, followed by a PhD examining literary-legal relations in early Iceland.
+I was finally persuaded away from the charms of northern England for a postdoctoral position in sunny Sydney, where I worked on the international research project Skaldic Poetry of the Scandinavian Middle Ages (2007-12).
+On my return to the UK I started inching north, with a stint as a Junior Research Fellow at Durham University, before coming to Aberdeen as Lecturer in Scandinavian Studies in September 2014.
+Since then I have spent time as an ERASMUS Visiting Scholar in the Department of Religious Studies, University of Vienna, and am currently Senior Lecturer and Director of the Centre for Scandinavian Studies.

 My main research interests are in the medieval North, particularly Old Norse-Icelandic literature, language, culture, and society.
-I currently hold an AHRC Leadership Fellowship for a project entitled What Am I?, which examines the language used in Old Norse poetry to express ideas about the world and humanity's relationship with it.
+During 2017-19 I held an AHRC Leadership Fellowship for a project entitled What Am I?, which examines the language used in Old Norse poetry to express ideas about the world and humanity's relationship with it.
 I am increasingly interested in theoretical and critical approaches from the cognitive and environmental humanities, and their applicability to Old Norse and medieval literature.

 My PhD thesis investigated literary-legal relations in medieval Iceland, and I continue to be interested in legal culture.
 I've researched and published on the use of legal terminology and court scenes in sagas; lawspeakers and lawyers; the impact of literacy on legal knowledge; and the use of poetry in various legal contexts.